ShopBonsai/interview-test-data-analyst/README.md

-Welcome to the Bonsai Sr Data Analyst Test!
+Welcome to the Bonsai Data Analyst Test!
 Our goal for this test is to get a sense of priorities in work, how you work, and the quality of the final product as well!
 It's not meant to be a huge assignment and you can finish it in your own time.

 ### The Task